|Guide||♦||90 Triplogs||1 Topic|

 The hike to the Agua Fria River is an easy 0.8mi hike from the trailhead.
 Once there you will be rock hopping thru the riverbed.
 Miles of rock hopping.
 Good footwear is recommended.
 Your calves might cramp if you don't pre-hydrate, hydrate, keep electrolytes in balance or overdo it.

 Bloody Basin Road leads back to a real cool ranch in a valley about 5-8 miles back from I17.
 The road is best tackled in a 4x4, but a car could make most of the road back to the park boundary.
-You can actually drive this road all the way back to Cave Creek, but the drive is about 3 to 4 hours.
-Also there is a wash near cave creek that can be impassable if the water is flowing.
-There are many Indian Ruins back in this area and you can get details in guide books at REI.
-The Indian Ruins are located down infrequently traveled access roads that can very very rough and might required a lifted 4x4.
+You can drive this road back to Cave Creek, but the drive is about 3 to 4 hours.
+Also, there is a wash near cave creek that can be impassable if the water is flowing.
+There are many Indian Ruins back in this area, and you can get details in guide books at REI.
+The Indian Ruins are located down infrequently traveled access roads that can be very rough and might require a lifted 4x4.

 Updated with a new trailhead location.
 Data and description revised/reorganized to make sense.

 Check out the Official Route and Triplogs.